 Project team

 Dr Joanne Tippett, Senior Lecturer in the School of Environment and Development at the University of Manchester, researches planning for sustainability and innovative community engagement and partnership development.
-She is a founder of Ketso.
+She is a founder of Ketso and the RoundView Guidelines for a regenerative future.
+She is working on how to make best use of the RoundView to enrich Sustainability teaching and learning at the University, most recently through a Flexible Learning Pilot which supported the evolution of this resource.

 Their experience is synthesised in: Tippett, J. and How, F. (2020), Town Planning Review, Where to lean the ladder of participation: a normative heuristic for effective coproduction processes, 91, (2), 109–132. https://doi.org/10.3828/tpr.2020.7

-Dr Justin Larner is the Research Associate contributing to the research underpinning this resource.
+Dr Justin Larner was the Research Associate contributing to the research underpinning the original development of this resource.
 Justin is an experienced researcher and consultant with a PhD in Digital Innovation from Lancaster University.

 Origins and stewardship of IP